 Transmitted by Australian visual artist Jonathan Zawada, Tall Tales is a fairy tale for the modern world; depicting rising tides, kings & queens, amazon logistics and robotic arms under iridescent skies.
 We wanted computers to do our accounting – instead, they try to paint our pictures and sing our songs.
 Like all good fairy tales – this work edges light with the dark as Thom’s echoed chants intertwine with Mark’s shimmering electronics.
 On Tall Tales, we hear seasoned musicians continue down the path of experimentation.
 A prophetic visual album, Tall Tales has been years in the making, but delivered right on time.

 To coincide with the album’s launch, there will be special one-night-only screenings of the film in selected cinemas across the world.
-Be among the first to experience Tall Tales at 12.01 am here at VIFF Centre.
+Be here Wednesday night to be the first to experience Tall Tales at 12.01 am here at VIFF Centre.

 Jonathan Zawada